P-p-H-d/mlib/README.md

 ##### `name_t *name_acquire(name_t *out)`

-Acquire a new ownership of the pointer, returning the same pointer but with one more registered owner.
+Acquire a new ownership of the pointer, returning an owned pointer to the same data (but with one more registered owner).

 ##### `void name_release(name_t *out)`